hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 * `pre_token_generation` (Optional) - Allow to customize identity token claims before token generation.
 * `user_migration` (Optional) - The user migration Lambda config type.
 * `verify_auth_challenge_response` (Optional) - Verifies the authentication challenge response.

+##### Custom Sender Constraints

+* `lambda_arn` (Required) - The ARN of the custom sender Lambda.
+* `lambda_version` (Optional) - The Lambda version represents the signature of the "request" attribute in the "event" information Amazon Cognito passes to your custom sender Lambda function.
+The only supported value is V1_0.

 #### Password Policy